-We've currently tested over 15 Shark vacuums.
+We've currently tested over 20 Shark vacuums.
 Shark is a manufacturer of homeware goods like irons and mops in addition to vacuums.
-Unlike other brands like Samsung or BISSELL that focus on a limited type of vacuum design, Shark offers a little bit of everything, including robot vacuums, secondary handheld configurations, and corded or cordless design.
-They also produce several lines at different price points, so there's something available for all budgets and situations.
+Unlike other brands like Samsung or BISSELL that focus on a limited range of vacuum designs, Shark offers a little bit of everything, including robot vacuums, secondary handheld configurations, as well as corded and cordless designs.
+Their vacuums come at a variety of price points, so you can find something available that fits your budget.

 Shark produces a variety of different vacuum types at different price points.
 They're smartly designed to be reconfigured into a handheld design should you need a closer clean, and there are cordless options available.
 When comparing their stick vacuums to Dyson's offerings, Shark vacuums feel better built and sturdier.
 However, they also tend to have a similar but slightly worse performance on carpet.
 Their upright vacuums usually perform better on all surface types than BISSELL vacuums.
-It also should be noted that Shark doesn't currently make canister vacuums.
+Note that Shark doesn't currently make canister vacuums.

 Mar 31, 2021: Checked picks to ensure the best products are being recommended and that they're in stock.

-Shark is a good household manufacturer that produces items like mops and irons alongside a variety of vacuums at different price points and styles.
-No matter what type of model you're looking for, Shark vacuums can usually be used as handhelds as well, which is nice if you need to clean harder-to-reach places.
-Should you want something easily portable, Shark also sells some cordless vacuums.
-However, they tend to have a few maintenance needs, and some models can be a little more tricky to clean.
+Shark is a good household manufacturer that produces items like mops and irons alongside a selection of vacuums at different price points and styles.
+You can also use many Shark vacuums as handhelds, which is nice if you need to clean hard-to-reach places.
+If you want an easily portable model, Shark also sells some cordless vacuums.
+However, they tend to have quite a few maintenance needs, and some models can be a little more tricky to clean.